-2.1.6.4 Data Mismatch for Oil and Gas Fields
+2.6.4 Data Mismatch for Oil and Gas Fields

-Following on the above discussion, there is also an issue with data mismatches between the high level, province-scale resource estimates, and the estimates based on site-specific resources, e.g., in Saskatchewan the province-wide total of 960 Mt reported is significantly less than the 4857 Mt resource reported in depleted fields in the public literature.
+There is also an issue with data mismatches between the high level, province scale resource estimates, and the estimates based on site-specific resources, e.g., in Saskatchewan the province-wide total of 960 Mt reported is significantly less than the 4857 Mt resource reported in depleted fields in the public literature.
 In such cases, the province-wide resource has been entered as a null value in the database.

-2.1.6.5 Availability of Resource Estimates
+2.6.5 Availability of Resource Estimates